ltrujello/Tikz-Python/README.md

 * In the last two lines, `write()` writes all of our tikz code into a file which we can retrieve the code later.
 The call `show()` immediately displays the PDF of the drawing to the user.

 ### Example: Line and two nodes
-Suppose I want to create a line and two labels at the ends:
+Suppose I want to create a line and two labels at the ends.
+The code below achieves this
 ```python
 import tikzpy